HOW TO PUBLISH

 IN PEER-REVIEWED JOURNALS

-3-day in-house course
+3-day online course

-This three-day course provides a hands-on approach to writing a scientific research paper for an international peer-reviewed journal, and introduces you to all the relevant steps involved in successful paper preparation, writing, and editing.
+This three-day online course provides a hands-on approach to writing a scientific research paper for an international peer-reviewed journal, and introduces you to all the relevant steps involved in successful paper preparation, writing, and editing.
 If you are planning to publish a paper in an peer-reviewed journal, have academic writer’s block, or have been rejected during the publishing process, this course is for you!
 It helps you to understand the explicit and implicit rules of the peer-review and revision process and to learn how to deal with reviewers and editors.

 Numerous training exercises help you to draft individual sections of your manuscript, and you are given concrete guidelines on how to overcome the hurdles involved in the writing and publishing process.
 We define each manuscript section, so you’ll know how to write efficiently.
 Additionally, we provide you with answers to your individual questions and give you clear instructions on how to complete and submit your manuscript successfully!